 Term(s)

 The program is offered every Winter and Summer term.
 The next sequence of workshops will run in the Winter Term 2025.
-Next information session will take place in the first workshop: 21.10.2025, 13:30.
+Next information session will take place in the first masterclass: 21.10.2025, 13:30.

 Time investment

-3.5 hours per workshop, with 6 workshops per semester alternating every second week.
+3.5 hours per masterclass, with 6 masterclasses per semester alternating every second week.

 ECTS

-Students can earn 3 ECTS credits for attending 6 workshops and an additional 3 ECTS credits upon completing 12 workshops in total.
+Students can earn 3 ECTS credits for attending 5 masterclasses and an additional 3 ECTS credits upon completing 10 masterclasses in total.
 Join anytime.

 Module type